 Some successful symptom relief has been achieved using mirror boxes to treat phantom pain.
 Mirror boxes allow the patient’s brain to process or feel the remaining limb as if it were the missing limb.
 This mental trick is also at the heart of therapies where similar sound frequencies are used to mask tinnitus or reprogram the brain to perceive sound in a different way.
 But this latest research could open the door to finding a real cure for tinnitus and phantom pain.

 Brain plasticity—the cause and the solution

 In other words, in attempting to process the signals from the damaged areas the brain’s extraordinary ability to adapt has somehow malfunctioned.
 The system involved in this process is also responsible for moderating the intensity of the perceived noise or pain.
 The exciting aspect of these findings lies in the brain plasticity that created the false pathways.
-It appears that the neuro-transmitters, dopamine and serotonin, play a key role in modifying the behaviour of these gateways.
-Therefore, it is conceivable that drugs with the ability to modulate dopamine levels may help to restore normal gateway function and allow the brain to inhibit the phantom noise and pain.
-It is perhaps no coincidence that the affected areas are where the brain processes emotion, reward, learning and decision making.
+It appears that the neurotransmitters, dopamine, and serotonin, play a key role in modifying the behavior of these gateways.
+Therefore, it is conceivable that drugs with the ability to modulate dopamine levels may help to restore normal gateway function and allow the brain to inhibit phantom noise and pain.
+It is perhaps no coincidence that the affected areas are where the brain processes emotion, reward, learning, and decision-making.

 What does this mean for you?

 The fact that these same areas of the brain are responsible for emotional response and the evaluation of noise events goes a long way to explaining some of the problems associated with tinnitus, such as insomnia, hypersensitivity to noise, and depression.
 However, more research is needed to explore these correlations further.